deepfence/golang_deepfence_sdk_ts/client/docs/SinglesignonSSOResponse.md

 ### NewSinglesignonSSOResponse

-`func NewSinglesignonSSOResponse(clientId string, createdAt time.Time, id int32, issuerUrl string, label string, ssoProviderType string, updatedAt time.Time, ) *SinglesignonSSOResponse`
+`func NewSinglesignonSSOResponse(clientId string, createdAt time.Time, disablePasswordLogin bool, id int32, issuerUrl string, label string, ssoProviderType string, updatedAt time.Time, ) *SinglesignonSSOResponse`

 NewSinglesignonSSOResponse instantiates a new SinglesignonSSOResponse object This constructor will assign default values to properties that have it defined,